oracle-livelabs/common/gitlab-workshop/installgiltab/installgitlab.md

     ```
     <copy>sudo EXTERNAL_URL="https://<domain-name>" yum install -y gitlab-ee</copy>
     ```
-    > **Note:** *Make sure to provide a publicly routable DNS name for your GitLab server and use https for the configuration.
-For https:// URLs, GitLab will automatically request a certificate with Let's Encrypt, which requires inbound HTTP access and a valid hostname.
+    > **Note:** *Make sure to provide a Fully Qualified Domain Name (FQDN) for your GitLab server and use https for the configuration.
+For https:// URLs, GitLab will automatically request a certificate with Let's Encrypt, which requires inbound HTTP access (on port 80) and a valid hostname.
 You can also use your own certificate or just use http:// (without the s ).
 If you would like to specify a custom password for the initial administrator user ( root ), check the documentation.
 If a password is not specified, a random password will be automatically generated.*

 3. Abridged output of the installation process:
     ```